iot-dsa-v2/dslink-java-v2-mailer/README.md

 This is the root node of the link.
 It has actions for connecting to new databases.

 **Actions**
+- Connect SMTP - Connects to an SMTP e-mail account.
-- Connect - Connects to a new e-mail account.
+- Connect Gmail - Connects to a Gmail account.

 **Values**
 - Docs - Link to the GitHub Documentation